 But if you prefer to go around by yourself, then keep reading for my recommendations!

 You can store your luggage at Changi Airport for a small fee of S$5-18 depending on the size of the luggage, payable per 24 hours.
 This means even if you’re stopping in Singapore overnight, you could leave your big luggage at the airport and bring only your essentials and one day of clothes with you!
-Click here for information on the luggage storage at the airport.

 Where to stay in Singapore